intel/lms/README.md

 ## Watchdog

-The LMS on Linux contains a watchdog ticker service which ticks an AMT watchdog.
-This service uses device /dev/iamt_watchdog.
+The LMS service on Linux contains a watchdog ticker sub-service which ticks the AMT watchdog.
+This service uses /dev/iamt_watchdog device node.
-Udev script (70-mei-wdt.rules) creates alias named 'iamt_watchdog' for watchdog device with identity 'iamt_wdt'.
+LMS is packaged with a udev script (70-mei-wdt.rules) that creates an alias named '/dev/iamt_watchdog' for a watchdog device with identity 'iamt_wdt'.

-The service ticks watchdog if the AMT is provisioned and the mentioned alias is accesible to it.
+The watchdog sub-service pings the AMT watchdog if two conditions are met: The AMT is provisioned on the platform and the mentioned device node alias is accessible to the service.
-Ensure that the device alias exists to enable watchdog tick.
-Remove the device alias to stop watchdog tick by LMS.

-Note: Ubuntu-base systems blacklist watchdog kernel modules if no watchdog ticker running.
-One should unblacklist mei-wdt module manually.
+Note: Ubuntu-base systems usually blacklist watchdog kernel modules on default.
+One should unblacklist mei-wdt module manually in /etc/modprobe.d/blacklist-watchdog.conf

+On systems with more than one watchdog, usually the platform iTCO_wdt watchdog and with a standard watchdog ticker enabled, e.g. one provided by systemd, the ticker can acquire the AMT watchdog if AMT watchdog loads first and registers as /dev/watchdog0.
+To prevent that, one need to create an alias for platform watchdog iTCO and configure the standard ticker with that alias.

+The AMT watchdog can either report to the management console about system failure, but it can be configured to also perform system reboot.
+In this case do not enable the platform or other watchdog to prevent the collision.